-What is Fermi Level?
+What is the Fermi Level?

-So, now the Fermi level is just the surface of that conductor defined at absolute zero, where no electrons will have enough energy to rise above the surface.
-The concept of Fermi energy is a crucially important concept for the understanding of the electrical and thermal properties of solids.
+So, now the Fermi Level is just the surface of that conductor defined at absolute zero, where no electrons will have enough energy to rise above the surface.
+The concept of Fermi Energy is a crucially important concept for the understanding of the electrical and thermal properties of solids.

-As the temperature of material increases above absolute zero, the probability of electrons existing in an energy level greater than the fermi energy increases and hence there will not be a constant highest occupied energy level.
+As the temperature of material increases above absolute zero, the probability of electrons existing in an energy level greater than the Fermi Energy increases and hence there will not be a constant highest occupied energy level.

-Let us have a look at the major differences between the Fermi level and Fermi energy:
+Let us have a look at the major differences between the Fermi Level and Fermi Energy.

 Difference Between the Fermi Energy and the Fermi Level: